Yash22222/Arctic-Route-Optimization-System/README.md

 # AI-Powered Maritime Route Optimization with Risk Assessment and Iceberg Avoidance

 ## Overview
-The **AI-Powered Maritime Route Optimization with Risk Assessment and Iceberg Avoidance** system aims to enhance Arctic navigation by using artificial intelligence and machine learning.
+The **AI-Powered Maritime Route Optimization with Risk Assessment and Iceberg Avoidance** system uses artificial intelligence and machine learning to enhance Arctic navigation.
 The system optimizes maritime routes while considering iceberg locations, weather conditions, and oceanographic risks to ensure safe, efficient, and environmentally responsible shipping in the Arctic.
 The platform integrates predictive models, real-time hazard detection, and dynamic rerouting to improve Arctic shipping logistics.

 The core technologies include **TensorFlow.js**, **Random Forest algorithms**, **K-Means clustering**, and **OpenLayers** for real-time data visualization.
 This project is intended to serve as a foundation for scalable and intelligent maritime navigation solutions, particularly in polar regions, with potential for global maritime applications.